-Whatever your hopes for your child it’s likely some of them will have costs attached.
-The Junior ISA is a flexible and tax-efficient way to save for children.
+Whatever your hopes for your child’s future it’s likely some of them will have costs attached so a Junior ISA is a flexible and tax-efficient way to put aside some money for them.

-For the 2016/17 tax year you have an annual allowance of £4,080 which you can put into investments, cash, or any mixture of the two (this will increase to £4,128 in the 2017/18 tax year).
+For the 2016/17 tax year you have an annual allowance of £4,080 which you can put into investments, cash, or any mixture of the two (increasing to £4,128 in the 2017/18 tax year).
 Any investments you choose to put into a Junior ISA will be sheltered from capital gains tax and any further income tax.

-Whether you’re looking to put aside a lump sum to enable your child to get on the property ladder, or save monthly to fund the increasingly expensive cost of a university education (estimated at around £44,000 for English students in 2016*), Fidelity can make saving for these as easy as child’s play.
+Fidelity’s Junior ISA was awarded Best Investment ISA in 2017 by Moneywise so whether you’re looking to put aside a lump sum to enable your child to get on the property ladder, or save monthly to fund the increasingly expensive cost of a university education (estimated at around £44,000 for English students in 2016*), Fidelity can make saving for these easier.

 Follow the steps below to open a Junior ISA by investing £500 as a lump sum or £50 in a monthly savings plan now.